 - Regular meetings in the Learning Support Department reflect on successes of provision.
-We also look at the standardised tests that all pupils in the Prep Department complete each September alongside regular standardised assessments from KS1 onwards.
-Early Learning Goals at the end of Reception allow staff to monitor and track progress and identify concerns. - Pupil and parent feedback is encouraged and used to shape support programmes and interventions.
+We also look at the standardised tests that all pupils in the Prep Department complete each September.
+We are able to closely monitor the children's progress in Lexia with the supporting software and we regularly feedback to the children about their progress and explain why they sometimes have to 'overlearn'. - Pupil and parent feedback is encouraged and used to shape support programmes.